How to use Chromecast on a PC or Laptop

-Streaming TV shows and music from your smartphone or tablet is great – and what the Chromecast is designed for – but you can also use Chromecasts to stream stuff from your PC or laptop as well.
+Streaming TV shows and music from your smartphone or tablet is great – and what the Chromecast is designed for – but you can also use Chromecast to stream stuff from your PC or laptop as well.

 The easiest way is to stream a tab from the Chrome internet browser.
-The tab might contain video, audio, pictures – you could even use it to mirror a presentation in an emergency.
+The tab might contain video, audio, or pictures.
+You could even use it to mirror a presentation in an emergency.
 Anything on the internet, in other words.

 Here’s how to do it:

-Click the Google Cast icon to the right of the address bar and select your Chromecast from the list.
+- Click the Google Cast icon to the right of the address bar and select your Chromecast from the list.
 The tab should now appear on the TV.

-You can cast from another tab at any time by clicking the Cast extension and selecting “Cast this tab”, and finish by selecting “Stop casting”.
+- You can cast from another tab at any time by clicking the Cast extension and selecting Cast this tab, and finish by selecting Stop casting.

 - It is even possible to stream a video file stored on your PC or laptop simply by dragging the file onto a Chrome tab and clicking the full-screen button on the video player to fill the screen of your TV.

 As soon as you’ve completed these steps, mirroring begins.
 This means that there isn’t anything left to do; your content should display automatically.

 What to do if Your Computer Won’t Connect